MattX/cliptools/README.md

 A cross-platform CLI utility to manipulate the clipboard (aka pasteboard).

-Supports Windows, MacOS, X11, and Wayland; powered by [copypasta](https://github.com/alacritty/copypasta).
+Supports Windows, MacOS, X11, and Wayland; powered by [arboard](https://github.com/ArturKovacs/arboard).

 ## Status

-In development.
-Tested on MacOS, and I'm working on X11.
+In development. ~~Tested on MacOS~~, and I'm working on X11.

 ## Features